rezaabedi1365/Devops/ELK/Readme.md

 ### Elastic Stack
 1- elasticsearch
+  * (Collect, optimize, then forward logs/metrics to Elasticsearch; suitable for large-scale environment

 2- kibana
 - Logstash
   * (Collect, optimize, then forward logs/metrics to Elasticsearch; suitable for large-scale environment